mattyg986/pladder-python-fastapi/DOCKER_DEPLOYMENT.md

 - Check if you have enough disk space
 - Verify that all required files are in the repository

+**Memory-Related Build Failures**
+- If you see errors like `exit code: 137` or npm install failures, your build is running out of memory
+- Use the provided `.env.docker` file to increase memory allocation
+- For local builds, ensure Docker has sufficient memory allocated in Docker Desktop preferences
+- For Railway, the `railway.json` file has been configured with memory optimizations

 **Application Doesn't Start**
 - Check Docker logs: `docker-compose logs`
 - Verify environment variables are properly set